-Easy-to-read medicine information about tamsulosin – what is it, how to take tamsulosin safely and possible side effects.
+Easy-to-read medicine information about tamsulosin – what it is, how to take tamsulosin safely and possible side effects.

 |Type of medicine||Also called|

 - Tamsulosin is used to treat symptoms of an enlarged prostate such as difficulty in beginning the flow of urine, weak urine flow, and the need to urinate frequently or urgently (including during the middle of the night).

 - It works by relaxing the muscles in the prostate and part of the bladder.
 It does not make the prostate smaller.

 - The dose of tamsulosin is 400 micrograms once a day.